bread133/DemoEngine/README.md

 # Description

-This will be simple little 3D engine of RPG games.
+This will be simple little 3D engine of FPS games.
 Also I want to do simple editor of level - wrapper of my future engine, because I declare in subject of studying working.
 I don't know, what to do, but I try to do something.

 Language of engine - C++, and it have not reason now, I'm sorry, editor - C# (.NET 7.0).
 Environment of development - VS 2022 Community.